Does whatever a spider can

 - Dark Is Not Evil: The Plutonians only kidnapped Dr. Smarter just so he could help them get back home.

 - Darker and Edgier: The second season on, oh so much.
 The first episode of the second season is also notable for including Spider-Man's origin story (adapted not, despite from popular belief, from Amazing Fantasy #15 [though some lines are used], but from the then-new Spectacular Spider-Man magazine series), and the second episode featured the Kingpin.

 - Deadpan Snarker: Spidey, as always.
 Betty Brant has her moments, too.
-Also, Electro, Green Goblin and Vulture when put together.
+Also, Electro, Green Goblin, and Vulture, both on their own and when put together.